Rainymood/rainymood.github.io/_pages/start.md

 * [How to: Shared decision making]({% post_url 2024-01-07-how-to-shared-decision-making %}): You won't always make decisions alone.
 Use this framework to structure group decision making meetings.
 * [How to: Give better feedback with the SBI-framework]({% post_url 2024-01-11-how-to-give-feedback-with-the-sbi-framework %}): You'll need to give feedback to peers.
 Use this framework to structure your feedback and make it more effective.
 * [How to: Speed up your code]({% post_url 2024-01-11-how-to-speed-up-your-code %}): Slow code is part of the job.
 Use this framework to make your code faster.
-* [How to: Write better in 3 simple steps]({% post_url 2025-05-29-how-to-write-better-writing-in-3-simple-steps-using-the-write-streamline-sexify-framework %}): You'll write a lot in your career.
-Use this framework to make your writing clearer and more engaging.
 * [How to: Figure out what to do]({% post_url 2024-01-07-how-to-figure-out-what-to-do %}): Sometimes you just won't know what to do next.
 Use this framework to figure out what to do.
+* [How to: Report a screw-up without losing trust]({% post_url 2024-01-07-how-to-figure-out-what-to-do %}): Inevitably you will screw up.
+What matters is how you deal with it and what you do that people will remember you by.

 # System Design